kersorianek/mon-portfolio/_posts/2019-01-22-Introduction-to-Business-Analysis.md

 6. Business Systems Analyst:
    Business systems analysts bridge the gap between business and IT by translating business needs into technical specifications.
 They analyze systems, identify improvements, and ensure alignment between business goals and IT solutions.

-# Business Analyst Responsibilities in Business:

-    • Subject Matter Expert
-    • Goals and Objective of the Business
-    • How gonna they achieve them
-    • Process, How they link together
-    • Identifying problems, uncovering opportunity of changes.
-    • Defining documentation, processes for making team more efficient
-    • Research

-# Business Analyst Responsibilities in IT:

-    • Software Project
-    • Define Business Requirement and Translate Business needs to technical documents
-    • Defining various system and hardware if needed
-    • Modifying Processes
-    • Identifying needs & opportunity of a business
+7. Business Process Analyst:
+   Business Process Model to identify problem, opportunity, GAP analysis between as-in and to-be process.

+8. User Experience Analyst:
+   Design the UI, UX, and interaction.
+Understand end-user's behavior.

 _You will be always doing something different._

+# Steps involved in Business Analysis Process

+1. Enterprise Analysis
+2. Requirement planning and Management
+3. Requirement Elicitation
+4. Requirement Analysis and Documentation
+5. Requirement Communication
+6. Solution Evolution and Validation

 # Skills of a Good Business Analyst

 Basically, a good business analyst is judged on the following attributes:

 1. Analytical Thinking:
    Successful business analysts possess strong analytical thinking skills to dissect complex problems, identify patterns, and generate meaningful insights.
 They can break down requirements into manageable components and develop logical solutions.

 2. Communication and Collaboration:
    Effective communication and collaboration are essential for business analysts.
 They must be able to interact with stakeholders, elicit requirements, and convey technical information in a clear and concise manner.
 Collaboration skills facilitate effective teamwork and stakeholder alignment.

 3. Problem-Solving:
    Business analysts should have excellent problem-solving skills to analyze business processes, identify gaps, and propose appropriate solutions.
 They can think critically, evaluate alternatives, and make data-driven decisions.

 4. Technical Acumen:
    A solid understanding of technology is crucial for business analysts.
 They should be familiar with software development methodologies, system architectures, and emerging technologies.
 This knowledge helps them bridge the gap between business and IT teams.

 5. Adaptability:
    The IT industry is constantly evolving, and successful business analysts need to be adaptable to stay abreast of the latest trends and technologies.
 They should be open to learning new tools, techniques, and methodologies.

 6. Domain Knowledge:
    Domain knowledge is essential for business analysts to understand industry-specific requirements and challenges.
 It enables them to provide valuable insights and make informed decisions.

 7. Attention to Detail:
    business analysts must possess strong attention to detail to accurately gather and document requirements.
 They need to ensure that all requirements are captured and properly communicated to the development team.

 # How to Become a business analyst: